Mlawrence95/LinkedIn-Tech-Job-Data/README.md

 ### Salary Data

-Only a fraction of the posts contain salary metadata.
+Only a fraction of the posts contain LinkedIn's salary estimates.
-The salary data here is likely skewed because of this, and will become outdated more with time due to inflation and other factors.
-For now, though, the data is interesting!
+Tech is known to give substantial compensation on top of salary as well (stock, etc), so don't use these numbers to negotiate total compensation :)

 ![Salary Plot](assets/salaries.png)